Sullivan, Arthur

 Interspersed with Sullivan’s photographic enterprise is his persona as an entertainer, commencing with a concert in aid of fund raising for the Mechanics’ Institute at Branxton.
 Both Sullivan and his wife taking high acclaim in the Maitland Mercury, which also refers to 'the highly successful professional career of these artists' being well known.
 [7]

-On the same page of the Mercury in 8 March 1890, Morris Moss’ fine views of the recently-erected Town Hall were being praised, while Sullivan’s services were secured for a charity concert at that same new Town Hall, allowing patrons the ‘opportunity of judging the acoustic properties of the hall.’
+On the same page of the Mercury in 8 March 1890, Morris Moss’ fine views of the recently-erected Town Hall were being praised, while Sullivan’s services were secured for a charity concert at that same new Town Hall.
 This ‘Moonlight Concert’ had been arranged by Albion Cricket Club, whose photograph is reproduced in the Jackson and Williams information.
 Photographer George Kedwell also features in the cast.
-[11]
+[8]

 In September Sullivan again collaborates with another photographer, this time Mr. E.T.
 Irving, (who is also associated with Sullivan’s business) in a fund-raising concert for the Maitland Benevolent Society; Irving assists Mr. & Mrs. Arthur Sullivan in their sketch, ‘Off to the races’.
 [9]

-Continuing Mr. Sullivan’s photographic pursuits, an advertisement claims that 880 children have been photographed in the last twelve months.
-Using a jocular tone, Sullivan points out the acquisition of new equipment from Melbourne, with which he ‘hopes to turn out photographs that cannot be excelled in any of the Colonies.’
-He also advises an entirely new arrangement for taking children, encouraging mothers to bring in their ‘little ones’.
-[13]
+Continuing Mr. Sullivan’s photographic pursuits, an advertisement claims that 880 children have been photographed in the last twelve months. and he points out the acquisition of new equipment from Melbourne, with which he ‘hopes to turn out photographs that cannot be excelled in any of the Colonies.’
+[10]

 Shortly after this, E.T.
 Irving announces that he has severed his connection with Sullivan, commencing business on his own account.
 [11]